Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 There is no limit on the different kind of business that the Fermat system can support.
 Fermat is distributed with different layers of applications.
 The first layer includes very basic infraestructure APPs that often don't need business operators at all.
 Examples of these APPs are Chat, Crypto Wallets, etc. Besides those simple APPs, the next layer includes a suite of APPs that requires business operators to run them: Crypto Broker APPs, Digital Assets APPs, etc. A third layer contains the most popular global services like Uber, AirBNB, social networks, dating APPs, etc. In this case these APPs will cut cost to end users since the business operator will only be required optionally and for specific situations were the value they add cannot be automated.
 That opens the door for thousands of regional operators to fine tune these business models to adapt them to local audiences.

 The sinergy produced by having more and more use cases covered by the same platform would be unmatcheable.
 This openess allows any of these use cases to increase the overal system user base, which in turn benefits all other use cases since one of the key problem for adoption is how end users end up with crypto currency in the first place.
 If one use case brings them in, they would likely jump to other use cases available since that barrier has already been overcome.

+#### End Users

+The key value proposition to end users is to reduce pricing (by eliminating or minimizing the need of third party intermediaries) and accelerate the participation in shared economy.
+To achive this the Fermat Master Plan includes the p2p version of several popular services spanning many different industries:

+**Transportation** : A p2p version of an Uber like service with several optional shades of third party operator required.
+End users are allowed to choose between a fully automated and operator-free network of drivers and operated networks where the role of the operator shifts from the current one of matching riders and drivers and focus on value added services like drivers background checks, insurance, marketing, and others.

+**Lodging** : A p2p version of an Airbnb like service, again with end user freedom to choose between no third party at all doing the guest and host matching, or some third party operated networks for cases were these operatos add value added services like insurance, marketing, etc.

+**e-Commerce** : A p2p version of an eBay like service, without the third party.
+In this case the matching between buyers and sellers is automated as well as the value exchange that is also peer to peer.

+**Classified Advertising** : Users of this p2p version with no third parties serve classified ads directly from their devices while other users can see them with a specialized Fermat APP.
+No middle man needed.

+**Online Dating Service** : A p2p version of a personal introductory system where individuals can find and contact each other over the Internet to arrange a date.
+Fully automated with no middle men.

+**Professional Network Service** : A p2p version of a LinkedIn like service with no intermediaries.

+**Job Boards** : A p2p version designed to allow employers to post job requirements for a position.
+Fully automated with no intermediaries.

 <br><br>
 ## Part II - Fermat In Detail